vskh-docker-images/docker-raspberry-pi-runner-debug/README.md

 [![](https://images.microbadger.com/badges/image/vskhimages/docker-raspberry-pi-runner.svg)](https://microbadger.com/imagesvskhimages/docker-raspberry-pi-runner "Get your own image badge on microbadger.com")

-Raspberry Pi runner image with updated packages and libraspberrypi.
+Raspbian runner image with updated packages and libraspberrypi.

 Can be used as the last source image of a multistage docker build.